 You’ll get WAY higher quality images that look crystal clear.
 You’ll probably also get weather sealing that will keep out dust and moisture (a huge plus).

 One of my all-around favorite (and affordable) lenses is the 50mm.
+I wrote about it awhile back, here.

 Which exact lenses you should get depends on the type of photography you like to do.
 Next week, I’ll share which lenses our pro stock photographers love.